-Then out of nowhere the front door whisks open to a panting Jerry Lee Lewis look alike neighbor with a moustache.
+Then out of nowhere the front door whisks open to a panting Jerry Lee Lewis look-alike neighbor with a mustache.

-He says through his grasps of air, “OH darling here put this handkerchief over your face and put pressure on this.
+He says through his gasps of air, “OH darling here put this handkerchief over your face and put pressure on this.
 I have already called an ambulance”.

 I knew him as the radio station guy who was married to Mary who had babysat us sometimes.
-I took the handkerchief and placed it over my right cheek and then brought it down right away because it was so wet.
+I took the handkerchief and placed it on my right cheek and then brought it down right away because it was so wet.
 It was full of blood.
-Then my whole world, destiny and life changed forever in that handkerchief full of blood.
+Then my whole world, destiny, and life changed forever in that handkerchief full of blood.
 My Dad arrived when the ambulance arrived.
-Jerry had seatbelts in his car.
+Jerry had seat belts in his car.
 He took me and my brother to Deaconess.
 Everyone was scrambling when we arrived.
 I listened carefully to everyone.